-This two day event runs from the 26th to 27th of June 2017 and is a fantastic opportunity to meet and collaborate with research students from around the world, to present your work in a friendly and encouraging environment, and to meet and engage with some of Lancaster’s renowned academic staff.
+This two day event runs from the 26th to 27th of June 2017 and is a fantastic opportunity to meet with research students from around the world, discuss your work in a friendly and encouraging environment and engage with some of Lancaster’s renowned academic staff.
 The Intellectual Party is more than just another conference – it combines academic challenge with a lot of fun as well!

-In 2016 we will be holding a ‘Three Minute Thesis’ competition with a grand prize of £50 up for grabs, as well as great runner up prizes for the most creative, entertaining and intriguing three minute presentations.
-If you think you would like try out a novel and fun way of communicating your research be sure to register your interest when you submit your abstract: we will then email you all the details you need to get involved.
+In 2017 we will be holding a ‘Three Minute Thesis’ competition with a grand prize of £25 up for grabs, as well as great runner up prizes for the most creative, entertaining and intriguing three minute presentations.
+If you think you would like try out a novel and fun way of communicating your research be sure to register your interest when you submit your abstract: we will then email you further details.

 There will be a chance to join other Intellectual Party goers in a game of floorball (don’t forget your trainers!), a BBQ dinner and a mass book launch.
 The two days will be brought to a close with a spectacular Grand Finale.
-Photographs of previous Intellectual Parties can be found here.

-To take part in the Lancaster Social Science Intellectual Party you need to submit a 250 word abstract of your research/presentation by the deadline of 1st March 2017.
+To apply to take part in any aspect of the Intellectual Party you need to submit a 250 word abstract of your research/presentation by the deadline of 1st March 2017.
 See here to submit your abstract.

 The registration fee for non-Lancaster students is £68 which includes refreshments, BBQ dinner, wine reception and lunches during the two days of the conference.
 The subsidised fee for all Lancaster students is £25.
 Students in the Faculty of Arts and Social Sciences can apply for funding to cover this cost.